CarlosFabianG/ns-academy-blog/posts/open-source.md

 This concept is related to the last one.
 It is when the browser loads the javascript code so the component page is fully operational.

-- **Static site generation**
+- **Static site generation and SSR**

-The first time I heard about static site generation was when I knew about a framework called gatsby.js.
-I used it in the past to
+This is one of the pre-rendering methods that Next.js uses along with server-side rendering.
+In static site generation, all the Html is generated at build time and it is reused on each request.
+On the opposite, server-side rendering generates the Html on each request.
+Static site generation is much faster, however, it is not recommended for pages with high dynamic data updates.
+So, it's great for marketing pages, blogs, e-commerce sites, documentation sites, and so on.
+Server-side rendering is slower, but the pre-rendered page will always be up-to-date.

 ### **Going deeply into React JS**

 When we use a framework o library for the first time we could think about it as magic.
 A black box that makes your development simpler.
 Although, the goal of a framework is to abstract the complexity in the development of an application, knowing how the abstraction works under the hood will give you a solid understanding of the technology.
 That will help you when solving problems, debugging, applying best practices, and so on.
 Moreover, you won't depend on a tool.
 You will be able to contribute to the existing ones.

 Knowing the last, this week I decided to see how the magic of react js happens under the hood.
 This was part of one of the assignments of this phase: research about how a specific functionality works revisiting the source code.
+I will be sharing my research on this in the following posts.

 ### **Learning is not linear**